 Living in a modern “technologically advanced” world we enjoy benefits people living even 50 years ago could not imagine.
-All the way from buying clothes online to simply sending a tweet about what we had for dinner.
+From buying clothes online to simply sending a tweet about what we had for dinner.
 We are through the power of the Internet, more connected now than humans have ever been in the past.
-But that’s only one part of the story.
+But that is only one part of the story.
 While most of us agree that this infinite connection to people and information is a good thing.
 It doesn’t mean that it doesn’t have its negatives.
-Face to face connection has rapidly decreased, privacy concerns and cyber bullying have become real issues and digital experiences have numbed our senses to what the real world has to offer.
-And believe it or not all of that I have mentioned so far is just about the Internet.
+Face to face connection has rapidly decreased, privacy concerns and cyberbullying have become real issues and digital experiences have numbed our senses to what the real world has to offer.
+And believe it or not, all of that I have mentioned so far is just about the Internet.
 When it comes to the entire “modern life” package this is just the tip of this deceptive iceberg.

 We have all become addicts and the consumption of “everything” has become our drug.

 Our lives have become stuck in this rat’s race and rather than having a larger purpose to life most of us have embraced this endless race to have more.
 We see singers and rappers throwing money and having new partners every week and we begin to think that this is the purpose of life.
 We see billionaires buying luxury yachts for hundreds of millions of dollars and we make these things into our goals.
 We see our friends buying new products and devices and we mortgage our futures to have them.
 We think we’re getting closer to our goal of becoming happy but the faster we run the further away it gets.